-Our team works out what takes too long in the process of creating renderings and then solves it.
-Since we produce renderings of interior WeWork spaces, we’ve been able to build up a library of elements that we use in every project.
-Using Railclone software, we’ve 3D-modelled and created a central library of building elements such as exteriors, flooring, security cameras, smoke detectors, exit signs, shopfronts, conference rooms and even neon art.
+Our team figures out what takes too long in the process of creating renderings and then solves it.
+Since we produce renderings of interior WeWork spaces, we’ve been able to build up a library of elements we use in every project.
+Using Railclone software, we’ve 3D-modeled and created a central library of building elements such as exteriors, flooring, security cameras, smoke detectors, exit signs, storefronts, conference rooms, and even neon art.
 With this clean library, we can drag and drop these items into separate projects.

-With the basics of a building automated, we can focus on the details that can bring a space to life: the furniture, architectural finishings and lighting.
+With the basics of a building automated, we can focus on the details that can bring a space to life: the furniture, architectural finishings, and lighting.
 Our team can dedicate time to perfecting these artistic elements.
-We’ll spend a full day modelling, for example, a chair, ottoman or side table that we’ll use repeatedly.
+We’ll spend a full day modeling, for example, a chair, ottoman, or side table that we’ll use repeatedly.
 We have the chance to make sure this chair is the most perfect chair possible.
 That makes our renderings more lifelike and more able to tell the story of the space.

 Taking care to create global, human renderings